 Arzo Nayel – Arzo Travels

 Asheville, NC is a town about 3.5 hours north of Atlanta.
 It’s most famous for Biltmore Estate, America’s largest home.
 At nearly 180,000 square feet, with a beautiful winery to boot, it’s a great reason to visit.
 But it’s not the only one.
 Asheville is an open and welcoming city in the mountains of the Southeast.
 It’s history mixed with modernity.
 An incredible array of restaurants, bars, and coffee shops, with plenty of scenic hikes and drives along the beautiful Blue Ridge Parkway.

 One of our favorite places is the Asheville Pinball Museum.
 They have games spanning the history of pinball and video.
 Finally, one of the best things about Asheville is that it’s dog-friendly!
 Most restaurants have no issue with you bringing friendly dogs inside.
 It reminds you of restaurants and pubs in Europe.

 Halef – The Round The World Guys

-Be sure to break in your sneakers, because after enjoying all that southern style cooking, you want to do some sightseeing by foot.
-Savannah has a variety of walking tours that include a focus on architecture, history, highlights from the famous ‘Midnight in the Garden of Good and Evil’.
+Be sure to break in your sneakers, because after enjoying all that southern style cooking, you want to do some sightseeing on foot.
+There are so many things to do in Savannah including a variety of walking tours that include a focus on architecture, history, highlights from the famous ‘Midnight in the Garden of Good and Evil’.
 If you are looking for a bit of a thrill, try out one of the many Ghost Tours after dark.
-Whether you are a foodie, history buff, or adventure seeker, be sure to soak in all the southern charm Savannah, Georgia has to offer.
+Whether you are a foodie, history buff, or adventure seeker, be sure to soak in all the southern charm and romance Savannah, Georgia has to offer.